 "Thank you to IAHA for providing this Cultural Responsiveness Training.
-I found it incredibly valuable, both in terms of helping to embed a deeper understanding of Aboriginal and Torres Strait Islander people, culture, history and communities and in also helping to create and support actions at an individual level that can contribute to great equality, equity, justice and fairness.
+I found it incredibly valuable, both in terms of helping to embed a deeper understanding of Aboriginal and Torres Strait Islander people, culture, history and communities and in also helping to create and support and fairness.
 The content and structure of the modules is great to use, and the trainers are so helpful with an abundance of expertise."

 Kate King - Medtronic